 The University provides this information as a means to contact and meet others who may have similar transportation needs.
 You are ultimately responsible for your safety.
 The University cannot and does not ensure the lawful behavior of the people who use this service.
 The University does not screen any postings to this service.
 You take full responsibility for ensuring your personal safety.
 However, by taking some common sense precautions you can find a ride, make new friends, do something good for the environment and reduce your transportation costs.

 Students, faculty, and staff wishing to enroll in the Cal State San Marcos Carpool Program must register at Parking and Commuter Services located in the Public Safety Building (PSB 63).
 All individual members of the carpool team must be present at the time of registration.
-Student carpool permits are sold on a first come, first served limited basis per semester.
+General/Student carpool permits are sold on a first come, first served limited basis per semester.

 A registered carpool will consist of at least two persons (faculty/staff/student) sharing one car on the majority of their commute trips to campus.
 The carpool permit should be properly displayed at all times while parked on campus.
 The carpool vehicle is authorized to park in one of the designated carpool spaces only if two or more riders are present in the vehicle when pulling into the reserved carpool space.
 If a carpool space is not available, or you arrive on campus alone, you may park in any general lot with your carpool permit.
 By displaying or otherwise using this permit, you agree to comply with Parking and Commuter Services Rules and Regulations governing carpool.
 Carpool permits are NOT valid in disabled spaces (blue zones), or any other reserved space, or reserved lot.

 Carpool permits are valid only when two or more persons ride together and park in a Carpool Space.
 When driving alone, you must park in general parking spaces, NOT in carpool spaces.